ToxikDnb/MicrobitCPPSDK/README.md

     if (counter >= counterMax)
         counter = 0;
 }
 ```

+### Advanced Examples

+Please find the "Examples" folder which contains a variety of example projects, displaying the functionality of the SDK

+The current example projects available are:

+-   Nom Nom

+#### Nom Nom

+This game is a simple game where the player has to eat the food particles that appears on the screen
+The player controls their character via the integrated accelerometer
+Once the player has eaten a piece of food, the food will disappear and reappear in a new location
+After eating ten pieces of food, the player wins and a victory screen is displayed!
+This game only uses 236 bytes of RAM and 3.4KB of rom, designed to show how both lightweight, readable and powerful the base SDK is

 ## API Reference

 ### Microbit.h

 -   Contains the basic functionality of the MicroBit, allowing for interaction with all of its internal peripherals and functions

 ### UGame.h

 -   Contains the game development engine and support for custom IO systems.

 ### I2C.h

 -   Contains logic for communicating over I2C

 ## License